Rudxain/personal-bright/README.md

 # DISCLAIMER
-This doesn't work yet!
+This doesn't work at all (yet)!
 Please be patient.

 BTW, this repo may **stop using Python at any time.** It may switch to Rust, or any other lang appropiate for the task.

-# personal-bright
+# About this brach
-This is inspired by Android's "Adaptive Brightness" feature, which learns about the user's preferences at runtime, and adjusts display brightness accordingly based on ambient light.

-This is an example of machine learning without artificial intelligence, because the script is a simple algorithm, not a neural network.
+This is the development branch, hence the name `dev`.
+It's made for the development of the ML feature

 # System requirements
 ## Hardware